 Coraly Cruz Mejías, GPJ Puerto Rico

 U.S. commercial fishing fleets hunt the Atlantic for tuna, marlin and swordfish.
-That means these fish never arrive on the Puerto Rican coast, says Jannette Ramos García, a marine advisor with the Sea Grant College Program, which operates with federal funds from the oceanic administration.
+That means these fish never arrive on the Puerto Rican coast, says Jannette Ramos García, a marine advisor with the University of Puerto Rico’s Sea Grant College Program, which operates with federal funds from the oceanic administration.

 “The permits to extract fish from [the open ocean] are awarded by the federal government … and none of the individuals who have these permits are from here,” Esteves Amador says.